dja1202/chatbot18.github.io/README.md

 ### Requirements:

 - in the requirements.txt
-- Use this cimmand to install all reqirements: pip install -r requirements.txt
+- Use this command to install all reqirements: pip install -r requirements.txt

 ### Tools and Technologies: